 - Eyewitness statements

 - Event data recorder information (“black box data”)

 - Chemical test results

 - Cell phone records.

 Our Houston car accident attorneys also routinely consult with experts in fields such as accident reconstruction.
 They can help us to determine why an accident occurred and, in turn, help us to establish liability.
-Additionally, we will review your medical records and other evidence in order to calculate the amount of damages that you should seek in your insurance claim.
+Additionally, we will review your medical records and other evidence in order to calculate the number of damages that you should seek in your insurance claim.

 When you enter settlement negotiations with an insurance company, you want to be prepared.
 Preparation allows you to operate from a position of strength.
 When an insurance company knows that you have solid evidence which establishes liability and damages, the insurance company will be more likely to make a full and fair settlement offer.